-The wheel size is generally between 44" upto 60" based on intended use of the Penny Farthing as well as leg length.
+The wheel size is generally but not limited to between 44" upto 60" based on intended use of the Penny Farthing as well as leg length.
 For e.g. if your doing lots of traffic and tight places you would consider a slightly smaller bike than your leg length will allow, if you want to head out on the open road you may consider as big as you can fit on.
 Within a range for each person the fit is an important consideration, most people can easily ride different wheel sizes of up to 4" or even more if the saddle design is also changes as well as the adjustment.
 Another important consideration is crank length.
 It is really important to select the size so that it is a pleasure to own and ride, Dan will discuss this further upon enquiry.
 Dan manufactures all his wheel in house to any size without limitations, the rims are either roll formed steel or from Dan's Penny Farthing dedicated designed aluminium extrusion rims, all purpose made for the intended use.
 The hubs are matched up to each rim so that the correct dimensions of all wheels have perfect geometry regardless of size without any compromise.

 There is a wide variety of handlebars you can fit onto your Penny Farthing and this comes back to a compromise between looks and practicality.
-The most popular is the 7\8" moustache bars with shovel handle style end grips, then there is straight moustach style bars without the shovel ends or for a really old look you can go with the smaller 5\8" bars with the bolt in centre.
+The most popular is the 7\8" moustache bars with shovel handle style end grips, then there is straight moustache style bars without the shovel ends or for a really old look you can go with the smaller 5\8" bars with the bolt in centre.
 All handlebars are made to fit the riders body dimensions to ensure a neutral and comfortable position and ultimate control, it's always easy to spot a well fitted rider as they are more comfortable, much faster and safer of their bike.
 Dan has accumulated 20 yrs of rider fit and information into a database which is used to design the entire bike to your body including the handlebars.